imbottlebird/gcp_ml/README.md

 ### 4. Download your dataset<br>
 You can just use this command:<br>
 $ kaggle datasets download -d [dataset_identifier] -p *your_destination_path*

+For this project,<br>
+$ kaggle datasets download -d yelp-dataset/yelp-dataset

 To get dataset_identifier, you can just browse to the dataset you want on the kaggle website.
 There’s actually a button that helpfully gives you the API command directly.